Having an account with Goldman Sachs no longer requires you to wear a monocle and carry a walking stick.

-Right now, the online-only Marcus account offers a 1.5% APY.
-This puts the account ahead of online powerhouses like Ally Bank and Alliant Credit Union (who both offer 1.45% APY).
+Right now, the online-only Marcus account offers a 4.40% APY with no minimum deposit requirements.
+This puts the account on par with other online powerhouses like Ally Bank.

 A savings account is great, but it won’t do you any good without money in it.
 In my opinion, setting up an automatic savings deposit is the single best way to start a savings habit.
 The Marcus account allows you to set up automatic transfers, so you can save cash without having to rely on memory or willpower.

 Unlike some other savings accounts, the Marcus account currently has no limits on the number of withdrawals you can make per month.
 It also allows up to $125,000 transfers per month online (with same-day transfers up to $100,000) and unlimited transfers when you call.

 It's not often that many of us need to move anywhere near that much money in a single transfer.
 However, it's good to have the flexibility if you need it -- like, for example, if you're about to buy a house.

 One drawback to this account is that it doesn’t allow mobile check deposits.
 You can mail a check into Goldman Sachs for deposit, but that seems unnecessarily clunky.
 It's far better to deposit the money to your checking account, and then initiate an online transfer to your savings account.

 Goldman Sachs is known as a wealth management firm.
 But their online presence means that the bank is now offering savings options that extend beyond the Marcus account.